 I must be in Heaven, thought Victoria before everything went black.
 The last thing she heard was Naberg's voice.
 "Hello, 911?
 I'm with a poisoned lady."

 "Is the victim still conscious?" asked the dispatcher.

 "Negative..." said Naberg.

-Victoria felt like she was floating.
+Victoria experienced a floating sensation.
 She looked down at the paramedics rolling her off the couch and onto a stretcher.
 The scene below became smaller and smaller as she rose higher.
-She saw that she was in a long, dark tunnel with a light at the end of it.
+She saw that she entered a long, dark tunnel with a light at the end of it.
 She reached the end of the tunnel and found herself at the gates of Heaven.
 Thousands of angels surrounded her, applauding.
 She saw a few of her church friends who had passed on.
 They hugged her.
 Her grandmother, whom she had never met on Earth, also came up to her and hugged her before leading her to St. Peter.
-"Well done, good servant," he said.
+"Well done," he said.
 "You gave your life to save the one you loved, albeit inadvertently..."

 "What now?
 I need to stay with him," said Victoria.